 Many people don’t realize how important their teeth are until they lose them, which can be an unfortunate impact of aging or poor oral hygiene.
 Our team at Temple Choice Dental wants our patients to get the most out of their daily lives and have healthy confidence, which is why we create lifelike restorations, like dentures in Temple, to restore the look and feel of their mouth.
 If you’re missing several or all of your teeth along an arch, you may be an excellent candidate for this service!
 Feel free to contact our office today to schedule a consultation.

 Dentures are more versatile than many patients believe, and with the addition of dental implants, they’re incredibly strong and lifelike.
-This solution is ideal for patients who would like to restore the function and appearance of their smile, helping them smile and eat with more confidence.
-To determine if you’re a good candidate, our dentist in Temple will examine your mouth, discuss your goals and medical history with you, and walk you through what the process would look like if you decided to move forward with it.
+This solution is ideal for patients who would like to restore the function and appearance of their smile, helping them grin and eat with more confidence.
+To determine if you’re a good candidate, our dentist in Temple will examine your mouth, discuss your goals and medical history with you, and walk you through what the process would look like if you decided to move forward with treatment.

 Based on our initial consultation and the treatment outline that we discussed with you, you’ll be able to know what type of denture would work best with your unique needs.

 Partial dentures are designed to fit like a puzzle piece between your existing teeth.
 The base can be crafted from metal or acrylic and houses natural-looking replacement teeth.
 This option is best for patients who have several gaps along their arch.

 Full dentures are comprised of a gum-colored acrylic base that holds natural-looking replacement teeth firmly in your mouth, making eating and speaking much easier.
 The base of these dentures is specially designed to utilize suction to keep the restoration secure.